organicmaps/organicmaps/docs/INSTALL.md

 ## Desktop

-You would need Clang, Boost and Qt 5.
+You would need Cmake, Boost and Qt 5.
 With that, just run `omim/tools/unix/build_omim.sh`.
-It will build both debug and release versions to `omim/../omim-build-<target>`, as well as OSRM backend for generating maps.
+It will build both debug and release versions to `omim/../omim-build-<target>`.
 Command-line switches are:

 * `-r` to build a release version
 * `-d` to build a debug version
-* `-o` to build OSRM backend
 * `-c` to delete target directories before building
+* `-s` to not build a desktop app, when you don't have desktop Qt libraries.
+* `-p` with a path to where the binaries will be built.

-To build a generator tool only, set `CONFIG=gtool` variable.
-To skip building tests, use `CONFIG=no-tests`.
+After switches, you can specify a target (everything by default).
+For example, to build a generator tool only, use `generator_tool`.
 If you have Qt installed in an unusual directory, use `QMAKE` variable.
+You can skip building tests with `CMAKE_CONFIG=-DSKIP_TESTS` variable.

 When using a lot of maps, increase open files limit, which is only 256 on Mac OS X.
 Use `ulimit -n 2000`, put it into `~/.bash_profile` to apply it to all new sessions.